Alvin and the Chipmunks: The Squeakquel: Video game

-Alvin and the Chipmunks: The Squeakquel is a video game based on the movie.
+Alvin and the Chipmunks: The Squeakquel is a video game based on the film.
 It was released on December 1, 2009 (the same day as the movie's soundtrack) for the Wii and Nintendo DS.

 Home media

-Alvin and the Chipmunks: The Squeakquel was released on DVD/Blu-ray/digital copy on March 30, 2010 in North America, on April 12, 2010 in the United Kingdom and on June 2, 2010 in Australia.
+Alvin and the Chipmunks: The Squeakquel was released on Blu-ray/DVD/Digital copy on March 30, 2010.

 Sequels

 Shortly after the film's release on DVD and Blu-ray, Fox and Regency had announced that Alvin and the Chipmunks 3D was scheduled to be released on December 16, 2011.
 The title was then changed to Alvin and the Chipmunks: Chipwrecked.
 On January 22, 2011, Fox 2000 Pictures started production on the film during a Caribbean cruise on the Carnival Dream ship.
-Filming took place primarily on the ship's upper, open decks with scenes featuring actor Jason Lee (reprising his role as David Seville) and the antics of The Chipmunks in the Carnival Dream's outdoor recreation areas.
-Stops on the itinerary included Cozumel, Roatan, Belize and Costa Maya (which provided tropical backdrops for many of the film's shipboard scenes).
+Filming took place primarily on the ship's upper, open decks with scenes featuring actor Jason Lee (reprising his role) and the antics of The Chipmunks in the Carnival Dream's outdoor recreation areas.
+Stops on the itinerary included Cozumel, Roatan, Belize, and Costa Maya (which provided tropical backdrops for many of the film's shipboard scenes).
 A fourth film, Alvin and the Chipmunks: The Road Chip, was released on December 18, 2015.